openai/chatgpt-retrieval-plugin/README.md

 #### Postgres

 [Postgres](https://www.postgresql.org) offers an easy and efficient way to store vectors via [pgvector](https://github.com/pgvector/pgvector) extension.
 To use pgvector, you will need to set up a PostgreSQL database with the pgvector extension enabled.
 For example, you can [use docker](https://www.docker.com/blog/how-to-use-the-postgres-docker-official-image/) to run locally.
-For a hosted/managed solution, you may try [Supabase](https://supabase.com/) or any other cloud provider with support for pgvector.
+For a hosted/managed solution, you can use any of the cloud vendors which support [pgvector](https://github.com/pgvector/pgvector#hosted-postgres).
 For detailed setup instructions, refer to [`/docs/providers/postgres/setup.md`](/docs/providers/postgres/setup.md).

 ### Running the API locally